swapnil-sarda/Projects/README.md

 The aim of this project is to analyse data and find business value.

+Dataset contains list of college and other details like Administration group, Location, Number of students, Various infrastructure facilities.

 A college has many facets which add to its value.
 One of the facet is the infrastructure faciliities available in the college.

-College dataset of India is analysed.

-This project was implemented in R in two stages.
+This project is implemented in R in two stages.

 Chi square test is implemented to find correlation between categorical variables.